-The Theme is a little low-key compaerd to some of the in-your-face Vegas themes but we really like that, you don’t fee like you are staying in a themepark, just a nice glitzy hotel.
-The proximity to the Miricle Mile shops adds some real convenience, and plenty of great dining options.
+The theme is a little low-key compared to some of the in-your-face Vegas themes but we really like that, you don’t feel like you are staying in a theme park, just a nice glitzy hotel.
+The proximity to the Miricle Mile shops adds some real convenience and plenty of great dining options.

-The Hotel is heavily music based with several residencies operating out of the Zappos Theatre, including Jenifer Lopez, Britney Spears, Backstreet boys and Gwen Stefani!
-This concentraction of superstar celebrity helps enhance the Hollywood Glamour image.
+The Hotel is heavily music based with several residencies operating out of the Zappos Theatre, including Jenifer Lopez, Britney Spears, Backstreet Boys, and Gwen Stefani!
+This concentration of superstar celebrities helps enhance the Hollywood Glamour image.

 Free Upgrades – Room upgrades are fairly common, and while we just tend to book the Fountain view rooms, if you do risk it you may get a nice upgrade using the $20 Trick.
 However, we just ensure we get the fountain view room and simply negotiate with the Check-in clerks to ensure a very high floor, the higher the floor the better your Fountain View.